Professor Rob Angell

 About me

-Previously he was an Associate Professor of Marketing at Southampton Business School and Senior Lecturer at Cardiff Business School, Cardiff University.
+Rob Angell is Professor of Marketing at Stirling Business School, University of Stirling.
+He was previously Associate Professor of Marketing at Southampton Business School and Senior Lecturer at Cardiff Business School, Cardiff University.

-He has published in journals like: the Journal of Retailing (2019, 2023, 2025), Journal of Advertising (2016: rated in top 5 contributions between 2004-2019 in IMC in the journal), Journal of Advertising Research, MIT Sloan Management Review, and Harvard Business Review (online) and sits on the editorial boards of Psychology and Marketing and Journal of Advertising Research.
-He is Associate Editor at the Journal of Advertising Research.
+Rob has published in leading journals including the Journal of Retailing (2019, 2023, 2025), Journal of Advertising (2016; ranked among the top five contributions in IMC between 2004–2019), Journal of Advertising Research, MIT Sloan Management Review, and Harvard Business Review (online).
+He serves on the editorial boards of Psychology & Marketing and the Journal of Advertising Research, where he is also an Associate Editor.

-Rob welcomes PhD applications in any of the areas mentioned above.
+Rob welcomes PhD applications in any of the research areas outlined above.

 Article